top of page

 Quick Answer

 The 2026 World Cup will affect LA neighborhoods well beyond SoFi Stadium.
 Los Angeles is using a hub-and-spoke transit model that turns locations across the county into primary activation points for 39 days.
 Transit gateways in North Hollywood, Woodland Hills, Culver City, and Santa Monica will funnel fans to the stadium on match days.
-Fan zones at the LA Memorial Coliseum, Venice Beach, Hansen Dam, Union Station, Downtown Burbank, and other locations will bring event-day crowds to neighborhoods that are miles from Inglewood.
-For most residents, the impact will be temporary, but it will be specific to where you live and how your neighborhood connects to the event.
+Fan zones, watch parties, and more than 100 free Kick It in the Park events at Recreation and Parks facilities mean nearly every LA neighborhood will feel the tournament in some form.
+For most residents, the impact will be specific to where you live and how your neighborhood connects to the event.

 Key Takeaways

 • Los Angeles is using a hub-and-spoke transit model for the World Cup.
-Fourteen direct-service locations across the county will shuttle fans to SoFi Stadium on match days, turning neighborhoods miles from Inglewood into primary transit hubs.
+Fourteen direct-service shuttle locations across the county will funnel fans to SoFi Stadium on match days, turning neighborhoods miles from Inglewood into primary transit hubs.

 Why I’m Watching This Closely